airpair/novice-to-ninja-git-minutiae/post.md

 Using git (and GitHub) is an extremely common practice, and many of us never use more than the standard fare that git has to offer: fetch, pull, checkout, commit, push, merge.
 Its true power is often taken for granted, but is exposed in the most (or some not so) dire situations.

+In this post, I would like to demonstrate some of Git's lesser known arsenal that have both enhanced my efficiency and protected my sanity.
+I am assuming the reader has a basic command of Git.
+If you need to brush up, [GitHub's Hello World](https://guides.github.com/activities/hello-world/) guide is a great refresher.

 ### Undo your last commit.

 ```